Raw celery has 1.6 grams of fiber per 100g. About 70% is insoluble fiber. A cup provides 6% of the Daily Value. Celery juice is also high in fiber!

-Animal products contain no fiber such as meat, eggs, or dairy, while refined plant-based foods contain negligible amounts of fiber.
-For instance, whole-wheat bread contains about 3 times more fiber than white bread!
+Animal products contain no fiber, while refined plant-based foods contain negligible amounts of fiber.
+For instance, whole wheat bread contains about 3 times more fiber than white bread!

-Actually, the richest foods in fiber are beans and legumes.
-For instance, a serving of lentils provides more than 50% of the daily recommended dose of fiber!
+The richest foods in fiber are beans and legumes.
+For instance, a serving of lentils provides more than 50% of the DV.